Samsung/tizen-docs/docs/application/native/guides/graphics/texturing-n.md

 ## Processing Texture Coordinates

 The texture coordinates are assigned to the vertices of the polygon mesh.
 (This process is called **surface parameterization** or simply **parameterization**, and it is done by graphics packages, such as 3ds Max.)
 The scan conversion is also done with the texture coordinates.
 In the following figure, the scan conversion interpolates the per-vertex texture coordinates to determine the per-fragment texture coordinates.
 For example, the lower-left corner fragment is assigned the texture coordinates, (1/8,1/8).
-OpenGL® ES simply multiplies the per-fragment texture coordinates by the texture resolution, `rx` and `ry`.
+OpenGL&reg; ES simply multiplies the per-fragment texture coordinates by the texture resolution, `rx` and `ry`.
 If the resolution is 4x4, the texture coordinates, (1/8,1/8), are mapped to (0.5,0.5) and the lower-left corner texel is retrieved from the image texture.

 **Figure: From the texture coordinates to the texel position**